Oxford school district requests third-party probe into events leading up to shooting

 In Saturday's letter, Throne said an independent security consultant would review the district's safety practices and procedures.

-An initial review, including a review of video evidence, show staff and student's response to the shooting was "efficient, exemplary and finitely prevented further deaths and injuries," Throne said.
+An initial review, including a review of video evidence, shows the response by staff and students to the shooting was "efficient, exemplary and finitely prevented further deaths and injuries," Throne said.

 The district said it will continue to provide regular updates to school families and the community and offer grief counselors for anyone who needs support.